iorran/superfriday/README.md

 - Any Node.js hosting platform

 Make sure to:
-1. Set up environment variables (especially `BLOB_READ_WRITE_TOKEN`)
+1. Add MongoDB Atlas to your Vercel project (environment variables are automatically configured)
+2. Add Vercel Blob storage to your Vercel project
-2. Initialize the database on first deployment (`npm run db:init`)
+3. Initialize the database indexes on first deployment (`npm run db:init` or `yarn db:init`)
-3. Add Vercel Blob storage to your Vercel project
+4. Set up environment variables for local development (see Environment Variables section above)

 ## License